fr4z40/py-mailgrabber/README.md

 # PyMail Grabber
-A "simple e-mail grabber" in Python 3 to execute in termnial
+A "simple e-mail grabber" in Python 3 to execute in terminal

 ##How to setup